 Some bleeding is unavoidable as the mouth takes time to heal.
 The dentist may provide you with stitches to minimize bleeding, and gauze to protect the area and aid in healing.
 You will notice as the gauze is replaced that bleeding does gradually slow and then stop.

-During this time it’s recommended that pain killers such as Tylenol or Advil be taken to alleviate the soreness new balance gym shoes.
+During this time it’s recommended that pain killers such as Tylenol or Advil be taken to alleviate the soreness.
 Antibiotics may also be prescribed to prevent infection.

 A liquid or soft food diet should be followed after removal to prevent any debris entering the area.
 Also, (and especially for those university students!), alcohol is to be avoided during this time.